 The purpose of the bedrock monitoring wells is to monitor groundwater conditions relative to historic Dry Fork plume concentrations prior to 2003.
-The mean sulfate concentration in the Dry Fork plume has been known to be 20,000 mg/L. The following contingency measures will be followed should the sulfate concentrations in bedrock as indicated by the above compliance monitoring wells reach historic levels and action levels set through accelerated ground water sampling:
+The average sulfate concentration in the Dry Fork plume has been known to be 20,000 mg/l.
+The following contingency measures will be will be used as a guide if the sulfate concentrations in bedrock as indicated by the above compliance monitoring wells reach historic levels and action levels: